randy554/progressive-web-apps-2021/README.md

  ### Critical CSS

+ To optimize the _First Contentful Paint_ (the time it takes the browser to display text or image once a user visits a page) of my app, I chose to make use of the _Critical CSS_ method.
+With Critical CSS as the term might already suggest, u tell the browser which part of your CSS is more critical and should have a priority when loading the resources.
+You can decide which part of your app CSS is more critical by looking at above the fold content on your page.
+Other parts of your CSS code can be deferred.
+This combination should lower your First Contentful Paint (FCP) time & help with the **Perceived performance** of your site.
+Although my site at the moment doesn't really consist of long-form content, I believe it's a good development practice to keep and implementation is quite straightforward.

  ## Sources
  - [Carbon source code images](https://carbon.now.sh/)
+ - [Critical CSS]
  - [ExpressJS](https://expressjs.com/)
  - [Giphy endpoint trending](https://developers.giphy.com/docs/api/endpoint/#trending)
  - [Giphy API explorer](https://developers.giphy.com/explorer)